sp4410/final/README.md

 # Performance-Preserving-Optimization-of-Diffusion-Networks

 ## Project Description
 The main goal of the project is to explore and implement various methods to optimize the training of diffusion networks while preserving performance, using PyTorch Profiling tools.
-We used the CIFAR-10 dataset for our experiments, which was downloaded from Kaggle and converted to a folder set using the `cifar10loader.py` script.
+We used the CIFAR-10 dataset for our experiments, which was downloaded from Kaggle and converted to a folder set using the `cifar-10` script.

 ## Repository Structure

 Performance-Preserving-Optimization-of-Diffusion-Networks/
 ├── README.md # Project description file
-├── cifar10loader.py # Data loading script
 ├── denoising_diffusion_pytorch.py # Diffusion model implementation
 ├── denoising_diffusion_pytorch_with_profile.py # Diffusion model implementation with torch profile
 ├── try_pytorch_profile.py # Script for performance analysis using PyTorch Profiler